stekra/bubbles/src/writing.md

 IMG_751638: Lunar Study.
 Stayed up all night for the clouds to clear.
 Was rewarded with a perfect view.
 Dismiss

-Round Round Round Round Round
-Round Round Round Round Round
-Round

-Nebula: I haven't seen you in a while.
-You're so busy with your star adventures.

 The orion nebula looks like a star from earth.
 It is part of Orion's sword in the constellation.
-But it is not a star, more like a star-fog.
-The ancient greeks could have never guessed.
+But it is not a star, more like a cloud of cosmic dust.
+The ancient greeks never knew.

+Imagine the vastness of our ignorance.

 I missed my doctor's appointment this week.
 I've been struggling to keep up this tasks.

+I haven't seen you in a while.
+You're so busy with your star adventures.

+Round Round Round Round Round
+Round Round Round Round Round
+Round

 ---
 I should write a letter to Mother.
 She deserves to know.